luyini/My-Spotipy/README.md

 python3 spotifyxxx.py user_id

-Important Note: When you run the application, there would be a pop up window ask you for perimission to access your spotify account, after you click `Okay`, copy the redirect url at the top of you browser and paste it to your command line in order to properly start the application.
+Important Note: When you run the application, there would be a pop up window ask you for perimission to access your spotify account, after you click "Okay", copy the redirect url at the top of you browser and paste it to your command line in order to properly start the application.